nonflow/class/README.md

 1. The `runner.py` script is the entry point of the application.
 It does the following:
    - Loads environment variables from the `.env` file.
    - Loads commands from the specified YAML file.
-   - Loads service configuration from `private.yaml`.
+   - Loads service configuration from `.private`.
    - Dynamically imports and recognizes all service classes in the `python/` directory.
    - Lists available classes and their methods.
    - Executes the commands specified in the YAML file.